New year, new you? No thanks!

 When you’ve got a baby and a million and one things to do, it can feel like you haven’t got a second to tune in to how you’re feeling.
 But the next time you get a moment to yourself, ignore the pile of washing and tune in to yourself.
 Pick up a photo or put on some music that reminds you of a good memory, and find a quiet spot to sit and close your eyes.

 And once you’ve identified these more can’t-quite-put-your-finger-on-it things that make you happy, do them more often!
-‘This exercise will help you to discover how you can add more of your true self into your role as a mum,’ says Nicola, ‘so get into the habit of taking a couple of minutes every day to reflect on a fulfilling memory to help you re-discover what makes you tick.’
+"This exercise will help you discover how to add more of your true self into your role as a mum.
+So get into the habit of taking a couple of minutes daily to reflect on a fulfilling memory to help you re-discover what makes you tick,’ explains Nicola.

 Forget the rest